DaveLanday/SoundBot/README.md

  5 Clear emoji cache in private DM to edit the embed message when the '✅' react is selected.

- 6. When `handleSearch.py` is triggered, we need to handle when the users search returns null, or there are no existing soundboards which match the query.
+ 6 When `handleSearch.py` is triggered, we need to handle when the users search returns null, or there are no existing soundboards which match the query.

- 5 Host bot on Heroku and/or Zeit
+ 7 Host bot on Heroku and/or Zeit

- 6 Connect bot to discord
+ 8 Connect bot to discord

- 7 Impress Chris, Graeme, Fran, Danny, and Kyle!